neilbaldwin/mmmsegui/readme.md

 * `readme.md` this file.

+* `mmmseg_audio_demo_1.maxpat` demo of MMMSEGUI using a very basic step sequencer that drive a monophonic synth voice.
+Two step sequencers control pitch and LPF cutoff.
+Three MMMSEGUIs control pitch, lpf and overdruve.

+* `mmmseg_audio_demo_2.maxpat` a simple 4-step sequencer plays through 4 MMSEGUIs, each of which modulate the pitch of a rect~ oscillator.
+You can change the metro tempo and also whether the MMSEGUIs loop or are one-shot.

 **Note for users of earlier versions: the file `mmmsegui_class.js` has been removed in favour of a single file schema.
 It's easier for me to work on and was partly necessary when I implemented the state saving functionality.

 #### Setup and Customization